Microchip-MPLAB-Harmony/csp_apps_pic32cm_le_ls/apps/trustZone/trustZone_basic_SBoot_ls60/readme.md

 - Performance Level 2 (PL2) is selected

 ## Description

 This example is based on trustZone_basic example and provides a BootSecure project in addition to the Secure and NonSeucre projects to demonstrate Secure Boot feature capability over TrustZone feature.

-The TrustZone basic with Secure Boot demonstration then provides a three level project example:
+The TrustZone basic with Secure Boot demonstration then provides two project groups:
+- BootSec_App: Contains BootSecure and Dummy projects.
+-- The Dummy project is not used but is kept for H3 project architecture considerations.
-- BootSecure project implements math functions (add and multiply as example) and switch on the on-board LED0 (Green) on the BOOT region.
+-- BootSecure project implements math functions (add and multiply as example) and switch on the on-board LED0 (Green) on the BOOT region.
+- App: Contains Secure and NonSecure projects.
-- Secure project implements math functions (add and multiply as example) and switch on the on-board LED1 (Red) on the Secure APPLICATION region.
+-- Secure project implements math functions (add and multiply as example) and switch on the on-board LED1 (Red) on the Secure APPLICATION region.
-- Non-secure project uses the math functions on the Non-Secure APPLICATION region exposed by bootsecure and secure projects for math operations through veneers.
+-- Non-secure project uses the math functions on the Non-Secure APPLICATION region exposed by bootsecure and secure projects for math operations through veneers.

 ## Components Used